 The lower mountain runs are often ignored as keen skiers head for the peaks, but in good, cold weather or spring slush, there are good turns to be had down low, albeit for faster, more intermediate rippers.

 School Marm stays in the shade almost all day and has big, smooth corners and a steep, fast run out.
-When the groomers have been in there, Lower Gear Jammer is the best speed run on the entire mountain and a lack of crowds make it a fun place to take the kids and let them open’er up a bit (just dump that speed when you merge back onto Greenline and the ski-out to the valley).
+When the groomers have been in there, Lower Gear Jammer is the best speed run on the entire mountain and a lack of crowds makes it a fun place to take the kids and let them open’er up a bit (just dump that speed when you merge back onto Greenline and the ski-out to the valley).

 Whistler Mountain Alpine

 The final approach to the top of Peak Chair is a must-see stomach clencher for kids and adults alike, as you whisk up over a steep cliff and into 360-degree views.
-(On clear days, this is where you get your requisite photo of Black Tusk and / or the rime-blasted, frozen inukshuk.)
+(On clear days, this is where you get your requisite photo of Black Tusk and / or the rime-blasted, frozen inuksuk.)

-The easiest way off Whistler Peak is also one of the most jaw-dropping.
-Scoot around the back of the peak and follow the cat track to the top of Harmony Express.
-On clear days, intermediate skiers can drop into The Saddle and zip through Glacier Bowl back to the Peak.
-But, the easier route is actually more amazing.
 Burnt Stew Trail is a super-mellow green run that meanders over into the Symphony Zone and Burnt Stew Basin before linking with Sidewinder for a long traverse back to Harmony Express.
 This is wide open, high alpine skiing accessible to anyone.
 Kids with a bit more skill / speed will want to dip down into the glades that lead to the Symphony Express, but make sure the lift is running or you’ll have to hike out.

 Whistler Mid-Mountain

-Ego Bowl and most of the Emerald Express area is designated as a family zone and a perfect place for kids to hone their skills on easy terrain.
+Ego Bowl and most of the Emerald Express area are designated as a family zone and a perfect place for kids to hone their skills on easy terrain.
 (There’s also a trio of terrain parks in there for young jibbers and jumpers.)

 On the other side of the mountain, Pony Trail is a classic that leads to the Big Red Express.
 (It’s also literally the trail that pack horses used to get supplies up Whistler in the early days.)
 Hidden in the forest between Pony Trail and Bear Cub is the Tree Fort, another instant-pleasure play area for young kids.
 It’s easy to miss the entrance though, so look for the signs.

-One thing to note on this side of the mountain is that although Highway 86 has a number of kid-approved side hits and jumps, it can get busy — especially on big pow days with all the pow hounds coming out of West Bowl.
+One thing to note on this side of the mountain is that although Highway 86 has several kid-approved side hits and jumps, it can get busy — especially on big pow days with all the pow hounds coming out of West Bowl.
 Lesser-known, mid-mountain cruising can be found on the other side of the mountain, in the area near the old Olympic Chair.
 Take the Garbanzo Express and link Lower Whiskey Jack with Upper Olympic, then cut right over to Upper Fantastic.
 These are all green runs and should be spacious and fun.

 Want more family time Whistler style?
 Head over to Whistler.com for family-friendly itineraries, guides and more.